πŸ–‡οΈZapier Integration on Hylo

 Zapier integrations is a straightforward process that involves setting up automated workflows, or "Zaps," to connect different web applications with Hylo.

-Hylo has launched our first set of Zapier triggers and actions.These allow users to create fun workflows such as creating a Hylo post from a Typeform, or posting to Slack for every Hylo post in a group.
-We would like to invite you to join us in the beta phase of our Zapier integration.
-Please note that since this is in the beta phase, there may be some bugs that we need your help in identifying.
-Join Building Hylo to share your findings!
+Hylo is Zapier-enabled with a set of Zapier triggers and actions.These allow users to create fun workflows such as creating a Hylo post from a Typeform, or posting to Slack for every Hylo post in a group.
+To set up a Zapier workflows with Hylo, first click this link to accept an invite to Hylo's private Zapier integrationarrow-up-right.

 How Zapier Works